gabriead/tiny-torch-viz/README.md

 - **Side-by-Side PDF Learning:** Open research papers or tutorials directly within the app to code alongside the text, enabling immediate implementation and verification of concepts.

-- **Rich Annotations:** Add notes with full LaTeX support to explain mathematical formulas, document layer logic, or leave reminders directly on your visual graph.
+- **Rich Annotations:** Add notes with full LaTeX support to explain mathematical formulas, document layer logic, or leave reminders directly on your visual representation.

-- **Save & Share:** Export your entire workspace—including code, visual graph, and notes—as a JSON file to share your educational content or resume work later.
+- **Save & Share:** Export your entire workspace—including code, visual representation, and notes—as a JSON file to share your educational content or resume work later.

 - **Retro Mode:** Switch to a distinct retro-styled UI for a focused, nostalgic coding experience.